 Think back to a day that you were truly happy and satisfied.
 What made it so favorable?
 Was it meeting up with a friend that you had not seen for a couple of months?
 Did you absolutely crush a workout and push yourself to your limits?
 Or did you simply just have a fantastic meal that you were craving?
-Taking the time to understand what made you feel happy is important and can lead to overall a positive mental state of mind.
+Taking the time to understand what made you feel happy is important and can lead to overall a positive mental state of mind and mental health.

 According to the CDC, mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 Having good mental health decreases your chances of depression and being physically active reduces conditions such as heart disease.
 Mental health is so important because it helps us not only fight against mental illnesses and conditions, but with life in general.
 Good mental health allows us cope with stress, have good relationships, feel a sense of community, work productively, and acknowledge our full potential.